6ce/Miners-Haven-Bot/README.md

 # Miners-Haven-Bot
 python script that utilizes Tesseract to extract text from roblox to automate rebirthing and placing layouts

+# Features
+- Automatically rebirths when you have enough money (does not account for life skipping)
+- Automatically will place layouts (based on configuration during setup)

 # Disclaimer
 THIS SHIT IS VERY BUGGY!! (and only tested on Windows, it has to be changed in order to run on any other OS's probably)